-As one of the most versatile, healing oils there is, coconut has been used by populations living in tropical parts of the world for thousands of years.
+As one of the most versatile, healing oils there is, coconut oil has been used by populations living in tropical parts of the world for thousands of years.
 Only over the past several decades has it become much more popular in the U.S and Europe, thanks mostly to emerging research that shows it’s one of the easiest fats to metabolize and digest.
-What makes coconut oil so special, especially compared to other poplar oils on the market?
+So what makes coconut oil so special, especially compared to other poplar oils on the market?

 What Makes Coconut Oil Stand Out?